AlexsLemonade/OpenPBTA-analysis/analyses/rna-seq-protocol-dge/README.md

 Evaluate the p-value distribution from first-pass DGE analysis, which will likely exhibit rightward skew.

-Select genes that are stably expressed in poly-A and stranded RNA-seq libraries.
+Select genes that are stably expressed in poly-A and stranded RNA-seq libraries as empirical negative control genes for use in other DGE analyses varying by library enrichment method.

 ### Methods